 People facing such accusations need to employ counsel who are experienced in the investigation and trial of violent and sometimes sexually violent offenses.
 Further, lawyers with significant trial experience are preferable.

 Are you or a loved one facing charges related to human trafficking?
-Call today for a complimentary strategy session.
-During this call we will:
+Call a Fort Worth federal human trafficking lawyer for a complimentary strategy session.